 The hardest part was perhaps not having other students with hearing loss in the school.
 Even though Emmy’s cochlear implants allow her to fully participate in the hearing world, she is still deaf and identifies as such.
 For that reason, we have always tried to keep her involved in the hearing loss community so she knew other kids and adults with hearing loss.
 Our hope was that this would prevent her from feeling like she was the only one out there in this situation.

-Throughout Emmy’s years in school, her needs have changed and we adjusted accommodations accordingly.
-In early years, Emmy used a traditional FM system with her cochlear implant.
+Throughout Emmy’s years in school, her needs have changed, and we adjusted accommodations accordingly.
+In the early years, Emmy used a traditional FM system with her cochlear implant.
 She had preferential seating in the classroom, daily listening checks of her hearing devices, and constant communication between school staff and parents.

 Emmy is now a freshman at Northern Arizona University and is studying Elementary and Special Education.
-She is a board member of the local AG Bell Chapter, a mentor for Advanced Bionics, participates in ASL club and the College Diabetes Network as well as several Education-based clubs.
+She is a board member of the local AG Bell Chapter, a mentor for Advanced Bionics, a member of ASL club and the College Diabetes Network as well as several education-based clubs.

-We were concerned about what would happen with Emmy’s accommodations at college, but found that her university was more than willing to go the extra mile to help her.
+We were concerned about what would happen with Emmy’s accommodations at college, but we found that her university was more than willing to go the extra mile to help her.
 They set up CART (Communication Access Realtime Translation) services for each of her classes.
-In this set-up, the teacher speaks into a microphone, and the remote service provider types out the lecture in real time so that it can be visible on Emmy’s computer when she connects to the service via Skype.
-They also gave her a hearing accessible alert system which included a doorbell for her dorm room, fire and smoke alarms for each room and bathroom she uses, as well as a desktop alert system that connects to her cell phone.
+In this setup, the teacher speaks into a microphone, and the remote service provider types out the lecture in real time so that it can be visible on Emmy’s computer when she connects to the service via Skype.
+They also gave her a hearing-accessible alert system, which included a doorbell for her dorm room, fire and smoke alarms for each room and bathroom she uses, and a desktop alert system that connects to her cell phone.